pascalmcme/pands-project-2021/README.md

 data = pd.read_csv(datafile,header = None, names = variableNames )
 ```

 There are several ways to work with CSV files in python and I decided to use pandas as it makes simplifies the code and offers useful features [8].
-The main line of code specifies "data" as a pandas data frame pd.read_csv(datafile,header = None, names = variableNames).
-I specify header = None, to indicate that there are no rows for column names, and names = variableNames, to create column names.
+The main line of code specifies "data" as a pandas data frame "pd.read_csv(datafile,header = None, names = variableNames)".
+I specify "header = None", to indicate that there are no rows for column names, and "names = variableNames", to create column names.
 The data frame format is comparable to an excel table, and dividing the data by rows and columns makes it easy to refer to in later functions[9].
 For example, when I group the variables by their class, or use imported functions.
 Matplotlib and Seaborn allow you to reference a dataframe in many of their functions.